How To Be Productive As Head of Your Startup

 Does anyone surprise you with how much they seem to get done on an average day?
 Sit down with them (in this climate, video chat them!), ask open questions, and absorb their knowledge.
 You could learn more than just about their productivity system, so be sure you’re practicing active listening.

-You’re going to have to delegate some stuff, that’s a simple fact of being CEO.
-It’s also a fact that many in your position have a very hard time doing this.
+You'll have to delegate some stuff; that's a simple fact of being CEO.
+It's also a fact that many in your position have a very hard time doing this.
 So the second reason for this deep dive into your team is to learn who you should be turning to and what tasks they would excel at when that time comes.

 Set Your Goals